roshanadh/twitter-qotd/README.md

 # twitter-qotd
 Tweets Quote of the day from *TheySaidSo*.
-⋅⋅* Makes GET request to the https://quotes.rest/qod API.
+..Makes GET request to the https://quotes.rest/qod API..
-⋅⋅* Parses the response into a JavaScript object.
+..Parses the response into a JavaScript object..
-⋅⋅* Tweets the quote followed by the author name.
+..* Tweets the quote followed by the author name.

 ## Deployment
 Uses *Heroku* for deployment.